-- Formula: For the first month, you might look at giving your baby about 2 to 4 ounces, 6-8 times a day.
+- Formula: For the first month, you might look at feeding 6-8 times a day.
 As your baby gets older, you’ll up the amount per feeding and decrease the number of times you feed per day.

 - Combination feeding: There are various methods for combination feeding that you can work out according to your needs.
 You may want to replace one of your breastfeeding sessions with a formula feed or, if it’s right for you, more than one.

 If you’re switching over from breastfeeding to combination feeding, your baby may go on a brief hunger strike before committing to the bottle.

 Keep trying, but do so when you’re both feeling relaxed.